Sunbird-Lern/userorg-service/setup.md

 ## Pre-requisites
-1. Akka middleware actors should be up and running.
-Follow these [instructions](https://github.com/ekstep/sunbird-mw/blob/alpha2/actors/learner-state-mw/setup.md) to run the akka actors.
+1. LMS middleware actors should be up and running.
+Follow these [instructions](https://github.com/project-sunbird/sunbird-lms-mw/blob/master/setup.md) to run the akka actors.

 ## Configuration
 1. Environment Variabls